shopsys/shopsys/docs/introduction/how-to-set-up-domains-and-locales.md

 ```

 #### 3.8 Default application locale
-In most cases, when working with multilanguage attributes, you do not need to specify any locale as it is set automatically from the request so you can just use e.g. `Product::getName()` and you get the proper translation.
+In most cases, when working with multilanguage attributes, you do not need to specify any locale as it is set automatically from the request so you can just use e.g., `Product::getName()` and you get the proper translation.
 However, sometimes, there is no request (i.e. in CLI commands) so you need to tell your application, which locale should be used - either using a parameter in the method (`Product::getName('es')`) or by setting a default application locale.

-To change the default application locale, set `locale` parameter to you desired locale (e.g. `es` for Spanish) in your [`parameters_common.yaml`](https://github.com/shopsys/shopsys/blob/master/project-base/config/parameters_common.yaml).
+To change the default application locale, set `locale` parameter to you desired locale (e.g., `es` for Spanish) in your [`parameters_common.yaml`](https://github.com/shopsys/shopsys/blob/master/project-base/config/parameters_common.yaml).
 The value is then used for setting [`default_locale` Symfony parameter](https://symfony.com/doc/3.4/translation/locale.html#setting-a-default-locale) (see your [`config/packages/translation.yaml`](https://github.com/shopsys/shopsys/blob/master/project-base/config/packages/translation.yaml) config).

 !!!note